Flettner rotor bomblet: Specifications

-The Flettner rotor was seven inches long and winged.
+The Flettner rotor was seven inches long (18 cm) and winged.
 It could carry a liquid or dry biological agent and was designed to be used as a sub-munition in a missile warhead, cluster bomb or dispenser.
 The fins, or wings, were designed to extend by centrifugal force, thus stabilizing the bomblet as it flew to the target area.
 The Flettner rotor has a glide angle of 44 degrees.
 The Flettner rotor made it possible for a single B-52 to cover an area of 20,000 square kilometers with biological agent.

 The Flettner rotor utilized the delayed action dissemination technique (DADT) fuse.
 This type of fuse has two functions.
 The first is that the internal fuse can initiate the gas expulsion system in the event of tampering, or certain environmental conditions.
 This DADT fuse also self-destructs after three days if the munition fails to dispense its agent on impact as designed.
 Fuses incorporating self-destruct mechanisms are considerably more expensive than traditional fuses.